c-datculescu/amqp-base/README.md

 in the end is *flwexibility*.
 In the mean time, since the php-amqp extension does not offer support for a few features present in some of the brokers (like [RabbitMQ](http://www.rabbitmq.com)) we wanted to give the option to use something that offers this support.

+## TODO

+* implement options for publishing messages (immediate and mandatory)
+* implement basic examples for most of the patterns showcased on the rabbitmq website

 ## Configuration